Most Popular Attractions in Anchorage: Anchorage, AK Attractions & Recreation Guide

 - Admission: Tickets start at $10

-Anchorage's Kincaid Park is a tremendous hub for every type of outdoor recreation imaginable.
+Anchorage's Kincaid Park is a tremendous hub for every type of outdoor activity imaginable.
 It's situated on the Cook Inlet and covers over 1,500 acres of varied terrain, from coast to dense forest.
 There are 40 miles of walking and running trails, 20 miles of biking trails, an 18-hole disc golf course, soccer fields, and even a stretch of sandy beach.
 Raspberry Road, the park's primary access point, is also well-known for being a prime location for wildlife viewing.
 It's not at all uncommon to spot grazing moose, pairs of bald eagles, or even black bears.
 But that's hardly all: Kincaid Park is also home to a motocross course, archery range, sand dunes, and Little Campbell Lake, which is routinely stocked with rainbow trout and is calm enough for kayaking.

 During the Cold War, the land Kincaid Park now occupies was a military base.
 There's still evidence of it, including the Lidia Selkregg Chalet, which is a former bunker.
 From that chalet, visitors get sweeping views of Fire Island and Denali.